daamien/blog/_drafts/2017-10-26-lets_build_better_graphic_tools_for_postgresql.md

 We lack basic UI/UX design skills
 -------------------------------------------------------------------------------

-No offense to anyone FIXME.
+No offense to anyone here.
 Developing a database management tool is hard and most of the GUI developpers I know are primarily DBAs.
 Very often, they created their software for their own need and they're doing their best to build a nice interface.
 But we're in competition against some big companies (Oracle,